utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-settings.md

 You can configure Live Collections settings such as update preference or status from the right sidebar in Postman.
 You can configure data redaction and data truncation settings only within the instrumentation code in your service.

-> **Note:**: Do not deploy Live Collections on production systems without enabling the data truncation and data redaction rules as this could result in sensitive data being sent to Postman.
+> **Note:** Do not deploy Live Collections on production systems without enabling the data truncation and data redaction rules as this could result in sensitive data being sent to Postman.

 ## Contents